aws-amplify/amplify-ci-support/src/build_infrastructure/android/README.md

     --yes
 ```

-**NOTE:** be sure to copy the config files in the bucket whose name contains "amplify-ci-assets" created by the AccountBootstrap.
+**NOTE 1:** be sure to copy the config files in the bucket whose name contains "amplify-ci-assets" created by the AccountBootstrap.
+**NOTE 2:** When deploying in an account for testing purposes, it's a good idea to set the branch to something other than main so the webhook doesn't trigger a build (unless you're modifying/testing the webhook of course).

 If necessary, during testing/debugging, add: